Correlation inequalities for the Potts model: Proof of Theorem

 Since $f_0f_1\equiv 0$,

 where $1_Z$ is the indicator function of the event $Z= \{S \nlra R\cup\{g\}\}$.
-Here, as usual, we write $U\lra V$ if there exists an open path from some vertex of $U$ to some vertex of $V$.
-Let $T$ be the subset of $V$ containing all vertices joined to $S$ by open paths, and write $\om_T$ for the configuration $\om$ restricted to $T$.
+Here, as usual, we write $A\lra B$ if there exists an open path in $\om$ from some vertex of $A$ to some vertex of $B$.
+Let $T$ be the subset of $V^+$ containing all vertices joined to $S$ by open paths, and write $\om_T$ for the configuration $\om$ restricted to $T$.
 Using conditional expectation,

 where we have used the fact that $1_Z$ and $F_1$ are functions of the pair $T$, $\om_T$ only.
-On the event $Z$, $F_0$ is an increasing function of the configuration restricted to $V \sm T$.
-Furthermore, given $T$, the conditional measure on $V \sm T$ is the corresponding \rc\ measure.
+On the event $Z$, $F_0$ is a non-decreasing function of the configuration restricted to $V^+ \sm T$.
+Furthermore, given $T$, the conditional measure on $V^+ \sm T$ is the corresponding \rc\ measure.
 It follows that

 by \cite[Thm 3.21]{G-RC}.
 By \eqref{m1},

 and the theorem is proved.